-There's a million options available to make this process work for different / more complicated data sets.
+There's many options available to make this process work for different / more complicated data sets.
 Some of the most common situations are discussed below.
+Note that more than one of these situations may reflect your data, and therefore multiple of the options discussed below may need to be combined.